 - Not as robust as larger consoles.

-The first thing we should say is that we are talking about a very small OLED display.
-It’s not a large screen like you’d get on a stage piano.
+The first thing I should say is that I’m talking about a tiny OLED display; it’s not a large screen like you’d get on s stage piano.
 However, you’d be surprised how many digital pianos with limited functions become irritating to use because they don’t have a display of any sort.

 If you are a theory buff or a hardcore muso, the chance to explore various temperaments should excite you.
 The Roland F701 offers equal, just major, just minor, Arabic, and much more.

-Digital pianos are used at home more than anywhere else, which means the volume can be an issue.
+Digital pianos are used at home more than anywhere else, so the volume can be an issue.
 Sometimes playing with headphones is the answer, but you don’t hear the sound naturally that way.

 The Roland F701 has a volume limit feature that sets a limit that you won’t exceed regardless of other settings and how heavy-handed you are.
 What it does is it gives you more room to play expressively without putting such a harsh cap on dynamics.